Imperfections (song)

-"Imperfections" is a song recorded by Canadian singer Celine Dion for her twelfth English-language studio album, Courage (2019).
+"Imperfections" is a song by Canadian singer Celine Dion from her twelfth English-language studio album, Courage (2019).
 It was written by Lauv, Michael Pollack, Nicholas Perloff-Giles and DallasK, and produced by DallasK.
 "Imperfections" was released as a digital download on 18 September 2019.
 The music video premiered on 26 September 2019 and the song impacted adult contemporary radio in the United States on 30 September 2019.
 "Imperfections" topped the sales and radio charts in Quebec, and received positive reviews from music critics.
 Dion performed it during her Courage World Tour.

 Background and release

 "Imperfections" was written by American singer-songwriter Lauv, American DJ-producer DallasK, Michael Pollack and Nicholas Perloff-Giles, and produced by DallasK.
 Together with the songs "Lying Down" and "Courage", it was released as a digital download on 18 September 2019, the day Dion started her Courage World Tour, promoting her album Courage.
 "Imperfections" is a mid-tempo dance track with an electronic beat, which focuses on self-criticism.
 It impacted adult contemporary radio in the United States on 30 September 2019.
 On 7 December 2019, "Imperfections" was added under the B-list on BBC Radio 2 airplay playlist in the United Kingdom.
 On 26 February 2020, a new stripped-down version of "Imperfections" was released on Spotify, along with Dion's cover of "Wicked Game" with Chris Isaak.